-The quality of Digi-Pas® products are calibrated for level (zero datum at 1 arcsec. or 0.00027°) and plumb (90.000°) & tested for high precision and accuracy to conform to product technical specification traceable to NIS, JIS, UKAS & DIN.
+The quality of Digi-Pas® products are calibrated for level (zero datum at 0.1 arcsec. or 0.00002°) and plumb (90.000°) & tested for high precision and accuracy to conform to product technical specification traceable to NIS, JIS, UKAS & DIN.
 These calibration and tests results were further verified by accredited 3rd party independent certification bodies in USA, Japan, Germany and UK with laboratories conforming to ISO/IEC 17025:2005 and/or ANSI/NCSL Z540 standard(s).

 Moore Nanotechnology Systems NanoTech 350FG - USA

-Angular resolution of 0.03 arcsec and accuracy for < 0.3 arcsec can be tested for Digi-Pas® product specification conformance.
-Sensor non linearity such as cross-axis error can be verified for full 360° with great confidence.
+Angular resolution of 0.03 arcsec and accuracy for < 0.2 arcsec were tested for Digi-Pas® product specification conformance.
+Sensor non-linearity characteristics such as cross-axis error and hysteresis behaviours could be verified for full 360° with great confidence.

 High Precision Granite Straight Edge & Bridge-type Straight Edge - Germany

 Digi-Pas® 2-axix Ultra-high Precision Inclinometers with resolution of 0.2 arcsec.
 (1.0µm/m) are calibrated, tested and laterally compared against using these straight edges having flatness of measuring surfaces according to DIN874 Class 00 and DIN876 Class 1.

 The DIN874 surface flatness standard is utilized as an added means to ascertain Digi-Pas products are verified for conformity to technical specification traceable to DIN within Digi-Pas laboratory.